 If you as a student discover faults, defects or damages that do pose an immediate emergency, please make a fault report.
 Examples of faults are broken furniture or equipment, signs, blinking fluorescent tubes, malfunctioning printers, audiovisual equipment or networks.

 At all the schools, departments and in places where there is an increased accident risk, there are first aid panels.
 These panels have a first aid kit and plasters etcetera for basic wound dressing.
 Some panels also have eye wash.
 Please contact your school to find out where your closest panel hangs.

 Also, all the schools have the means to provide crisis support if ever there is a need.
 As a student at the university you have the right to crisis support.
 Contact your study counsellor, the university chaplaincy or the student union for more information.

 You need a university card to gain access to the university's facilities when the entrance doors are locked.
-You also use this card to gain access to each school's computer rooms, which are normally open every day of the week between 07.30–22.00.
-The university card is also used to gain access to special facilities, for example laboratories, studios, etcetera.
-Each school controls the access to these rooms.
+You also use this card to gain access each school's computer rooms, which are normally open every day of the week between 07:30–22:00.
+The university card is also used to gain access to special facilities, for example laboratories, studios, etc. Each school controls the access to these rooms.

-At the page for the University card you will find current information about the university card, for example where you can collect your card and how to activate it.
+Current information about the university card is found here, e.g. where you may receive your card and how to activate it.